-The AuxFS national program is a division within the Coast Guard Auxiliary national Human Resources Directorate headed by Division Chief Russ Venti and branch chiefs spanning across the United States.
-Each Auxiliary district will have an AuxFS Chair appointed by the District Commodore who will work closely with the units in that District.
+The AuxFS national program is a division within the Coast Guard Auxiliary national Human Resources Directorate headed by Division Chief Paulette Parent and branch chiefs spanning across the United States.
+Each Auxiliary district will have an AuxFS District Staff Officer appointed by the District Commodore who will work closely with the units in that District.

 The certified AuxFS member completes 18-22 hours of basic food services training.
-The training based on the FS3 Striker course, emphasizes safety and sanitation, working in a galley and basic food preparation.
+The training based on the CS3 Striker course, emphasizes safety and sanitation, working in a galley and basic food preparation.
 The Coast Guard Food Services Directorate has approved the AuxFS Training Program.
-A certified and experienced AuxFS is the instructor for the training, often assisted by a unit Food Service Specialist.
+A certified and experienced AuxFS is the instructor for the training, often assisted by a unit Culinary Service Specialist.

 AuxFS Duty Calendars (Vacancies for AuxFS members to Fill)